-We conducted a survey of IT employers in our target market to help us design our boot camp.
+We conducted a survey of IT employers in Alberta.
 Some of what we found confirmed what we thought before hand- but a lot of things surprised us.
 We compiled this list of little known secrets to help you get the right education to land an IT job.

 1. Credentials count for very little in programming.
 Stop thinking ‘I want to get xyz certification and add it to my resume so someone will see that and hire me’.
 Employers who want programmers look for people that can program first and foremost.
 So if you can show good programming ability but you don’t match up exactly in terms of the kinds of platforms and languages you used, you’ve still got a good shot at getting hired.
 On the other hand, if you’ve got a credential from a good school but your programming skills are shaky, you won’t get the nod.

 2. Don’t forget about SQL.
 Yeah, there’s all kinds of flavor of the month database trends out there and all kinds of database integration that masks SQL functionality for you.
 But don’t kid yourself.
 Somewhere in the guts of every web application is a SQL database and if you don’t know what’s going on in there eventually you are going to run in trouble.
 Employers with big databases don’t want you causing problems for them.
 You should have a handle on designing and querying SQL natively and be knowledgeable about how things like keys actually work.

 3. The current hot framework and language isn’t going to be hot for very long.
 It will continue to exist, but something is going to replace it sooner than you think.
 Employers know that too and they also view hiring as a long term commitment.
 The ability to dive into something unfamiliar and get results is more valuable in the long run than trying to be a guru on one platform.
 Practice this.